 Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

-Game 2 of the Stanley Cup Semifinals at T-Mobile Arena on Sunday, May 21 showcases the Vegas Golden Knights and the Dallas Stars playing at 3:00 PM ET on ABC and ESPN+.
-The Golden Knights are ahead 1-0 in the series.
-The Golden Knights are favored, with -125 odds on the moneyline, in this matchup with the Stars, who have +105 moneyline odds.
+Game 2 of the Stanley Cup Semifinals at T-Mobile Arena showcases the Vegas Golden Knights and the Dallas Stars playing at 3:00 PM on Sunday, May 21 ET, broadcast on ABC and ESPN+.
+The Golden Knights lead the series 1-0.
+The Stars have +105 odds on the moneyline against the favored Golden Knights (-125).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!